tsahil01/Web3Cohort/README.md

 ### **How is Eth/ Solana different from bitcoin?**

-  - blockchain only have decentralised money.
+  - bitcoin only have decentralised money.
-  - Eterium introduced smart contracts.
+  - ethereum introduced smart contracts.
 Which are written in solidity.
   - which means rather than having different blockchains for different purposes, use our ethe block chain and build your product on top of it.
   - On Solana there are Programs.
 And on Eth it's called Smart contracts.
   - http servers are deployed on azure/ AWS/ gcp